 With my automatic drawings (in 6B pencil) I don’t make any effort to engage in mainstream art practice.
-It looks a little like surrealism because the process of ‘automatic drawing’ is similar to the technique of ‘automatic writing’ borrowed from spiritualism by the original surrealists.
-I empty my mind and let the emerging images take over, starting either with a series of random marks, or with some detail in the top left corner of the page.
+It looks a little like surrealism because the process of automatic drawing is similar to the technique of automatic writing borrowed from spiritualism by the original surrealists.
+I empty my mind and let the emerging images take over, starting either with a series of random marks, or with some small detail on the page.
 Drawing in a kind af hypnotic state I find it very hard to talk, and don’t like being disturbed or taking a break, sometimes drawing for over four hours and getting through two pencils until I reach the end.
 If someone is with me, my impression of their presence can appear in the picture.
 If anyone asks, I’ll draw an automatic portrait in their presence.
 The key element is to strengthen the link between the conscious self and the less accessible parts of the human psyche.

 You can read more about automatic writing on the Surrealism Server, and here are two other good links: the academic index by Alan Mak has a good page with an explanation of automatism, and Monica Sanchez has a page on the history of surrealism.
 Or try this page on Austin Spare, who used automatic drawing as part of his approach to occult work.
-The Surrealists webring contains work of varying quality, and this page of Surrealism links by Karl Franklin might be of interest.
+The women surrealists are now thankfully fully part of art history (Leonora Carrington was also one of my favourite authors).

 I'm also interested in the evolution of symbols and symbolic systems and, like numerous artists, have mined various occult-based systems for their rich associative patterns, particularly Theosophy, the Kabalah and astrology.
-Such systems (miles away from the current ‘new age’ even though they form the foundations of it) contain rich symbolic languages, including a numerical symbolism.
+Such systems (somewhat remote from the current popular new age movement, even though they are its foundation) contain rich symbolic languages, including a numerical symbolism.
 Here is the symbol-based coloured drawing from which the miniature on the left is an extract.

 As part of the research behind my work, I’m exploring the cultural meaning of integers and their relation to current scientific and mathematical thinking.
 This process has also informed some of my written work, including a (not yet complete) hypertext piece about the search for perfection in geometry, called The Heptagon.

-I like to both explore and deconstruct spiritual philosophies.
-The idea of belief is redundant to this process - receptivity to the entire spectrum of human thought and varying models of reality is what interests me, with the potential to highlight different facets of human existence and expand approaches to meaning.
+I like to both explore and deconstruct spiritual philosophies such as Theosophy.
+Belief is irrelevant here—receptivity to the entire spectrum of human thought and varying models of reality is what interests me, with the potential to highlight different facets of human existence and expand approaches to meaning.
 It’s my view that adopting only one mode of thought precludes the possibility of accepting the unexpected, and can produce sterile self-referential ideas and formulaic responses, especially when strengthened by group agreement.
-For me, there are an infinite number of viewpoints, and no truths, only working hypotheses.
+I think there can be multiple viewpoints and no absolute personal truths, only working hypotheses (excepting scientifically-established concepts).